DYNAMIG project (2023-2025)

 About the project

-The DYNAMIG project is a three-year project that aims to create a more thorough understanding of how people make decisions on whether or not and how to migrate, and to make EU policies related to migration more effective.
-It will analyse to what extent policies take into account the factors that shape migration decisions, and look at how effective these policies are in influencing migration decisions.
+DYNAMIG is a three-year project that aims to create a more thorough understanding of how people make decisions on whether and how to migrate.
+We will analyse to what extent the diverse experiences of migrants are taken into consideration when migration policies – or policies that impact migration – are made.
+We will also look at how effective these policies are in shaping migrants’ decisions and behaviour.

-Project funding and partners
+Funding, timeline and partners

 The DYNAMIG project is financed through the European Commission’s Horizon Europe programme and will run from 1 January 2023 until 31 December 2025.
 The project involves eight research institutes and universities in Europe and Africa, and is led by the Kiel Institute for the World Economy.